baihuqian/baihuqian.github.io/_posts/Python/2018-05-15-python-modules.md

 For encoding detection, designed for Python 2.

 ### `random` module
 * Set the random seed: `random.seed()`.
-It takes an integer, byte data, or use system clock.
+It takes an integer, byte data, or use system clock if nothing is specified as the seed.
 * Pick a random item from an iterable, use `random.choice(iter)`.
 * Shuffle an iterable in place, use `random.shuffle(iter)`.
 * Produce random integers from `start` to `stop` inclusive, use `random.randint(start, stop)`.